 Unlike regular hairbrushes, scalp brushes are designed to be used in the shower on wet hair.
 The better ones have flexible bristles that produce enough scrubbing pressure without scraping your scalp.
 Some consumers use these brushes just for the pleasure of a head massage.
-If you’d like to try a scalp shampoo brush, read our guide for more information.
-We’ve also recommended several brushes, too.

 If you’ve got a flaky scalp or just want to give yourself a head massage, using a scalp shampoo brush in the shower is an easy and affordable way to give yourself a salon treatment at home.
 Most of these brushes have a circular, bristled head that you hold in the palm.

 To use, rinse hair with water, then pour the shampoo or scalp treatment directly on the bristles.
 Massage the shampoo into the scalp with tight, circular motions (rather than combing it through the hair).
 This should give you the sensation of a head massage performed by someone pressing their fingers firmly.
 Rinse out the shampoo and rinse off the brush.
 The result is an exfoliated scalp.